 “Billy’s Birthday Story” teaches readers about a popular topic in every country, l’anniversaire (the birthday).
 You learn words such as le gâteau (cake), le cadeau (gift) and je suis né … (I was born…).

 This story also helps learners practice numbers when learning how to say the date they were born, and dabbles in le passé composé when referring to the day Billy was born.

 Check out the supplemental materials that teach months and days.

-You can create your own short story!
+You can create your own French stories!

 While I assume this feature was originally created for teachers to give writing assignments to their students, it’s also a great way to practice writing your own short story after reading ones others have created.
 As I mentioned above, learning how to tell a story is imperative when communicating in any language, so writing your own is fantastic practice.

-Before you get to writing, read some of the other creative pieces fellow French students have created.
+Before you get to writing, read some of the other creative pieces fellow French students have already created.

-Featured Short Story: “L’Histoire de L’Éclipse” (The Story of the Eclipse)
+Featured Short Story: “L’Histoire de L’Éclipse” (“The Story of the Eclipse”)

 Four French learners, Alanna Vo, Rose Johnson, Sarah Waites and Katie Kennedy, created this adorable story about the eclipse.

 These girls do a great job incorporating l’imparfait into their story.
 You learn vocabulary related to the sky and outer space, such as le soleil (sun) and les nuages (clouds).